lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator and the Responder need to have agreed on a transport to be used for EDHOC, see {{applicability}}.

 ## Authentication Parameters {#auth-key-id}

+EDHOC enables public-key based authentication and supports various settings for how the other endpoint's public key is transported, identified and trusted.

+The authentication (public) key appears in different functions:

+1. as part of the authentication credential CRED_x included in the integrity calculation
+2. for verification of the Signature_or_MAC field in message_2 and message_3
+3. in the key derivation (in case of a static Diffie-Hellman key), see {{key-der}}.

+The choice of authentication key has an impact on the message size (see {{auth-keys}}) and even more so the choice of authentication credential (see {{auth-cred}}) in case it is transported within the protocol (see {{id_cred}}).
+The following list shows possible authentication credentials:

+* X.509 v3 certificate {{RFC5280}}
+* C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}
+* CBOR Web Token (CWT, {{RFC8392}})
+* Unprotected CWT Claims Set (UCCS, see {{term}})

+(For CWT and UCCS, the public key is represented as a COSE_Key in the `cnf` claim, see {{RFC8747}}.)

+For many settings it is not necessary to transport the authentication credential over constrained links, for example in deployments with Pre-Shared Public Keys (PSPK), or when the authentication credential can be acquired out-of-band (over less constrained links).
+In order to accomplish items 1-3 above, the receiving endpoint still needs to retrieve the authentication key and the authentication credential.
+ID_CRED_x is intended to provide a reference to facilitate such retrieval (see {{id_cred}}).

+The choice of authentication credential may also be used to enforce the trust model, e.g. by using a certificate or CWT signed by a trusted third party.
+For settings not relying on indirect trust, UCCS can be used as a generic representation of a raw public key.
+A UCCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT, but is of smaller size.
+UCCS may be used either when there is direct trust in the public key, or when trust is not yet established, e.g. trust-on-first-use.

+COSE_Key {{I-D.ietf-cose-rfc8152bis-struct}} is omitted from the list above because it is not directly suitable as a generic format, but the public key can easily be represented as a UCCS, see {{auth-cred}}.

+More details are provided in the following subsections.

 ### Authentication Keys {#auth-keys}